sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

 annotation support that was added in Traefik 2.2 for these objects for things such as the entry point and tls configuration.

+## Traefik 2.6 and the Kubernetes Gateway API

+Traefik provides an implementation of the new [Kubernetes Gateway API] for gateway and service networking.
+The Traefik provider for this gateway API has been upgraded to support version v1alpha2 of the specification.
+This support is still experimental within Traefik.

+The `--providers.kubernetesgateway` and `--experimental.kubernetesgateway=true`
+CLI parameters in the deployment manifest enable this experimental provider.
+The [050-gateway-api.yaml] manifest file needs to be applied to create the `GatewayClass` and `Gateway`.

+The [400-whoami-httproute.yaml] manifest file can be applied instead of the [200-whoami-ingressroute.yaml] file to use the Kubernetes Gateway API to provide access to the whoami service.

 ## License

 [![MIT license]](https://lbesson.mit-license.org/)